mlohr/mango/README.md

 mango
 =====

-Java testing DSL for web driven testing using Selenium, utilising the page object pattern, loose coupling and code completion for supurb maintainability of your ui tests.
+Java testing DSL for web driven testing using Selenium, utilising the page object pattern, loose coupling and code completion for superb maintainability of your Web-UI tests.

 Google search example code: